 City State abbreviations

-When you want to ship an envelope, these postage stamps are critical for ensuring that the delivery is successful.
+When you want to ship an envelope, postage stamps are critical for ensuring that the delivery is successful.
 Various types of stamps can be bought from the post office or printed online at a discount – prices are based on their postage value, shipping, and other factors such as the weight, height, dimensions of the envelope, as well as the time frame of delivery.
 USPS posts a an updated table of its pricing here.

 Sending a letter for the first time can be intimidating, but once you become familar with addressing envelopes, it will become second nature.
 Also, you don't have to worry too much about getting the format exactly right the first time, the USPS has your back.